 French Bull Dogs -

-French Bull Dogs though symbolic to France, are believed to have originated and been developed from the English bulldog.
-There is no doubt some truth to this belief as it is evident that a number of miniature English bull dogs found their way to France around 1860 and were apparently cross bred with other breeds.
+French Bull Dogs, though symbolic to France, are believed to have originated and been developed from the English bulldog.
+There is no doubt some truth to this belief as it is evident that a number of miniature English bull dogs found their way to France around 1860 and were subsequently cross bred with other breeds.

 French bulldog puppy sitting

-During their subsequent development there was some difference between the ear shape - some having a rose ear while others having a bat shaped ear.
+During their ongoing refinement, there were some notable differences between ear shapes - some having a rose ear while others having a bat shaped ear.
 The bat ear won out and has become a distinctive feature of the breed as has the flat skull shape - differentiating it from other bulldogs.

 A major surge in popularity followed an event in New York, hosted by the club to showcase the breed.

-The Frenchie, as he is affectionately called, although once used for bull baiting, is now a companion dog with considerable following.
-Currently the most popular breed in New York, he also rates very highly in many other major cities around the country.
+The Frenchie, originally known as Boule-Dog Francais, was once used for bull baiting, but is now a companion dog with considerable following.
+Currently, as of 2025, he tops the charts as the most popular breed in New York city.
+He also rates very highly in many other major cities around the country.

-In appearance, he is broad of chest, sturdy and heavy boned with facial features reminiscent of the pug.
+The French Bulldog is a handsome, active, intelligent, muscular dog with a broad chest, sturdy and heavy boned with facial features reminiscent of the pug.
 The "bat" ears are a distinct feature of the breed today.

 Characteristics of French Bull Dogs